-This is the story of our travels in the Amazon region in Peru and its difficult connections.
+This is the story of our travels in the Peruvian Amazon region and its difficult connections.
 We had stayed the night in Leticia, Colombia, the twin town of Tabatinga in Brazil and were set for an onward flight into the Peruvian Amazon and the town of Iquitos.
 Our journey out of the Amazon and into the Andes had begun.

 (Here is an introduction to our visit to Peru at the time of publishing (2013): We entered Peru from Brazil.
 We stayed a few weeks in the Amazon and the Andes before going north for a month in Ecuador.
 Upon returning to Peru we went straight to Lima and from there to Cuzco in the south.
 The text is a transcript of my original travel diary.)

 Cruzeiro Airlines was a little delayed from Manaus and we did not get breakfast, only juice.
 In other respects it was an alright flight from Tabatinga in Brazil to Iquitos.
 It took us only 45 minutes.
 The formalities on both airports were alright and quite fast.
 We received Brazil stamps in our passports (we had not in Rio) and a three months visitor’s permit to Peru.

 At the airport we (the Swiss guy and the two of us) met a jungle guide.
 More correctly he was a freelancing tour pusher.
 He gave us a map, exchanged money for taxi and provided us with some info of Iquitos and jungle trips.
 The first parts were most important to us.
 Jaime was good at English and we followed his advice and took a taxi (90 intis) to this hotel.

 - Hostal Pascano.
 Pevas no. 184.
 We’re paying 252 (6.3 USD) for two beds and a bathroom, no breakfast.
 Nice patio, a bit thin walls between the rooms but nice and clean.
 Breakfast is an additional 40 intis (1 USD) a person.
 Possible map.